 The Corporation has a software license agreement with Motorola Solution Incorporation to provide ASTRO 25 System Upgrade II ("SUAII") for the period of January 1, 2023 to December 31, 2025.
+This agreement will be renewed in 2025.
 The information presented below shows the anticipated cash outflow for future obligations under this agreement for the software maintenance and the lifecycle cost.

-18. Financial risks:
+17. Financial risks: